 High Blood Pressure in Women’s Health

-Heart disease is the leading cause of death for women, yet only around half of women in the U.S. recognize this fact.
-Heart health is a critical concern for women of all ages and backgrounds, with varying risks based on factors like race and ethnicity.
-Women of color, particularly Black women, face higher risks of heart disease compared to White women, and Hispanic women often experience heart-related problems earlier in life.
+Heart disease is the leading cause of death for women, yet only around half of the women in the U.S. are aware of this fact.
+Risks vary based on age, race, and ethnicity.
+While Black women, face higher risks of heart disease, Hispanic women often experience complications earlier in life.

 Women’s heart health needs differ from men’s, and they are influenced by factors such as pregnancy, stress, and hormonal changes over time.
 These unique elements play significant roles in a woman’s overall heart health.

-High blood pressure, or hypertension, commonly affects millions worldwide.
-It occurs when the force of blood against the walls of the arteries is consistently too high, which can lead to serious health problems such as heart disease, stroke, and kidney failure.
+High blood pressure occurs when the force of blood against the walls of the arteries is consistently too high, which can lead to serious health problems such as heart disease, stroke, and kidney failure.
 Unfortunately, many people with high blood pressure are unaware of their condition because it often has no symptoms.

 That’s why National Women’s Health Week is so important.
 It’s a time to raise awareness about the importance of regular check-ups, monitoring blood pressure, and taking steps to lower it if it’s too high.
 Telehealth for women’s health and blood pressure remote monitoring are two valuable tools that make it easier for women to manage hypertension.
 They are especially for women who may have difficulty making it to regular doctor’s appointments.